 I speak about art, technology and design at conferences and workshops.
-Join me on May 1st at Science House for the first Feast on Innovation!

 I have presented over 500 lectures at the Cloisters as well as talks about medieval and renaissance art at Yale University, New England Institute of Art, Fashion Institute of Technology, University of Pittsburgh, New York Institute of Technology and Fordham University.
 I am a contributor to the most recent edition of the Grove Dictionary of Art published by Oxford University Press.
 As an account executive I developed public relations, design, and communications strategies for major art museums including the Museum of Art & Design, Park Avenue Armory, Cooper-Hewitt National Design Museum, Whitney Museum of Art, and Princeton University Art Museum.